vippsas/vipps-solutions/loyalty-in-pos/README.md

 ---
 END_METADATA -->

-# In-store with customer club
+# In-store payments with customer club

 This solution combines multiple Vipps products and makes a great product-market fit for retail stores that want to combine loyalty with payments.